Marijuana Grow Tent Problems

 Grow tents may seem like the perfect alternative for those who can’t afford a grow box or want a growing environment that they can easily disassemble and move.
-While grow tents aren’t inherently bad, there are some dangers to be aware of to protect you and your plants.
+While marijuana grow tent problems are not necessarily growing on trees, there are some dangers to be aware of to protect you and your plants.

 Grow Tent Heat